beakerbrowser/unwalled.garden/api.md

     - `reverse` boolean
   - Returns `Promise<Post[]>`

 By default, all crawled posts will be included in the output.
-If you want to only show posts by sites that the user follows, use the `followgraph` API to get the followed sites and pass their URLs into the `authors` filter.
+If you want to only show posts by sites that the user follows, use the `graph` API to get the followed sites and pass their URLs into the `authors` filter.

 ### `posts.getPost(postUrl)`